-The U.S. Census Bureau reports that singles are 45.2% of U.S. residents 18 and older – that’s 110.6 million U.S. taxpayers – up 1.6 million from 2016.
+The U.S. Census Bureau reports that singles are 44.9% of U.S. residents 18 and older – that’s 110.5 million U.S. taxpayers.
 National Singles Day recognizes and acknowledges our single population and celebrates their contribution to the fabric of our daily lives.

-No longer a minority, much less the lonely, downtrodden bachelors and spinsters of yore, today’s singles are vibrant, active contributors to their communities, workplaces, families and to our economy, culture and vitality as a nation.
+No longer a minority, nor the downtrodden bachelors and spinsters of yore, today’s singles are vibrant, active contributors to their communities, workplaces, families and to our economy, culture and vitality as a nation.